CremaLuca/Lfn-stonks/project.md

 ## Title

-How hard is to work on a new raw dataset?
+How hard is it to work on a new raw dataset?
+Which **useful** metrics can be computed in reasonable time?

 ## Motivation